 GUEST: Yeah, I was president of the Young Democrats at the University of North Texas in 1960.
-I just came down here and went to the campaign headquarters and told them I needed some campaign literature and he told me to go back in the back of the room and get what I wanted, so I did.
+I just went to the campaign headquarters and told them I needed some campaign literature, and he told me to go back in the back of the room and get what I wanted, so I did.

-APPRAISER: And you got this poster.
-How many of them did you take?
+APPRAISER: How many of them did you take?

 GUEST: Maybe half a dozen or a dozen, I don't remember.